tustin2121/James_Somerton_Transcripts/_videos/Unrequited1.md

 </from>
 <from {% include citation for=page.cite.plagiarized.aretheygay_merlin at="(1:02)" %}>

 Merlin, the titular character, is the new guy in town.
-And as Merlin enters this new kingdom <mark>he becomes apprentice to the court <del>positions</del><ins>physician</ins>/gay mentor/exposition man Gayus.</mark> <mark>He also has magic</mark>, which, acording to King Uther of Camelot is a bad thing. <mark>So bad, in fact, that he thinks people should be executed for it.</mark>
+And as Merlin enters this new kingdom <mark x>he becomes apprentice to the court <del>positions</del><ins>physician</ins>/gay mentor/exposition man Gayus.</mark> <mark x>He also has magic</mark>, which, acording to King Uther of Camelot is a bad thing. <mark x>So bad, in fact, that he thinks people should be executed for it.</mark>

 <footer>Avila says "physician", but his subtitles say "positions", and James says "potions".
 So, did James rip off Avila's subtitles...?</footer>
 </from>